 If you can find a glazed orchid pot with holes or slits on the sides, you will find that these can make a beautiful addition to your home while still providing air circulation to the roots.
 An example of this would be this blue 6-inch orchid pot with holes or this white ceramic 6.5-inch orchid pot with a saucer.

 The unglazed version is significantly less expensive.
 An additional (major) benefit of unglazed terracotta pots is that they are able to absorb water from the potting media.
 The clay material allows the pot to wick the excess water away from your orchids and into the pot.
-This helps minimize your orchid’s risk of dying due to over watering.
+This helps minimize your orchid’s risk of dying due to overwatering.

 Moreover, the porous clay material facilitates airflow within the pot.
 This provides the air circulation necessary for orchid roots.
 Glazed terracotta pots are not porous and will not be able to wick away moisture in the same way.
 Keep this in mind when choosing your pot.